Go back to Africa.

 .

-I think it was not long after the Covid madness that Mauritania came back into our lives when Christian Ravier, a French guide, asked us if we’d be interested in joining his group trip the area.
+I think it was not long after the Covid madness that Mauritania came back into our lives when Christian Ravier, a French guide, asked us if we’d be interested in joining his group trip to the area.
 We learned that a group of French climbers has been working with the local community and a Mauritanian tour company (to get government permission) to establish climbing routes on the domes.
-By the time we saw their website, there already was an impressive list of established, multi-pitch lines on Ben Amera, Ben Aicha, as well as the smaller Hadada Dome.
+By the time we saw their website, there already was an impressive list of established, multi-pitch lines on Ben Amera, Ben Aicha, as well as the smaller Haddada Dome.

 .